buhtu4ek/OsXBGI/README.md

 There are already several better Windows implementations (WinGraph or standard FPC Graph) so this unit is intended to be used primarily with OSX.

-This implementation uses GLFW (OpenGL) as the base.
+This implementation uses GLFW (http://www.glfw.org/ - OpenGL library) as the base.

 Pascal bindings for GLFW was taken from https://github.com/neslib/DelphiGlfw Neslib.Glfw3.pas is used.